Professional ethics

 Like most professional bodies, IChemE has a number of standards of behaviour expected of its members.
 All members must agree to abide by the By Laws and Code of Professional Conduct.

-The Duties of Members are set out in sections 14 and 15 of the By Laws.
+The Duties of Members are set out in sections 6 to 8 of the By-Laws.
 The duties encompass a number of areas of ethical behaviour including: integrity; fairness; health and safety; and competence.

 The Rules of Professional Conduct encompass a number of areas of ethical behaviour including: health and safety; environmental damage; competence; integrity; fairness; confidentiality; honesty; and conflicts of interest.